kahypar/kahypar/README.md

     git clone --recursive git@github.com:SebastianSchlag/kahypar.git

 2.)
-Create a build directory:

-    mkdir build && cd build
+Create a build directory: `mkdir build && cd build`

 3.)
-Run cmake:
+Run cmake: `cmake .. -DCMAKE_BUILD_TYPE=RELEASE`

-    cmake .. -DCMAKE_BUILD_TYPE=RELEASE

 4.)
-Run make:
+Run make: `make`

-    make

 Test:
 -----------

 Tests are automatically executed while project is built.
 Additionally a `test` target is provided.
-End-to-end integration tests can be started with:
+End-to-end integration tests can be started with: `make integration_tests`

-    make integration_tests

 Profiling:
 -----------

-Profiling can be enabled via cmake flag: -DENABLE_PROFILE=ON.
+Profiling can be enabled via cmake flag: `-DENABLE_PROFILE=ON`.

 Running KaHyPar:
 -----------

-The binary is located at:
+The binary is located at: `build/kahypar/application/`.

-    build/kahypar/application/

 KaHyPar has several configuration parameters.
-For a list of all possible parameters please run:
+For a list of all possible parameters please run: `./KaHyPar --help`

-    ./KaHyPar --help

 Currently we provide two different presets that correspond to the configuration used in the [ALENEX'16](http://epubs.siam.org/doi/abs/10.1137/1.9781611974317.5) submission and the [ALENEX'17]() submission.